michalsterzel/Open-Network-Security-Project---Convert-Communication-Lab/README.md

 - DNS Server provides DNS services and DHCP
 - Agent and Detective get IP addresses via DHCP
 - All communication stays within the isolated network

+**Note**: The DNS server requires a reload after initial startup to properly initialize the DNS-DHCP services.
+The launch script handles this automatically.

 ## Usage